Comcast/xml-selector/README.md

 #### Document.documentElement

-Returns the top-level Element from the document.
+The top-level Element from the document.

 ### Node Properties

+#### Node.nodeName

+A String containing the node name as defined in the DOM specification.
+For Elements this is the same as the tag name.
+For other classes, the property value varies according to the node type.

 #### Node.nodeType

-Returns an integer indicating the node type.
+An integer indicating the node type.
 Values follow the DOM specification:

  * 1 - **Element**
  * 2 - **Attr**